-Pre-auth is a process where we place a temporary hold on a guest’s credit/debit card before the transaction is finalized to verify that the card is valid and has sufficient funds or credit to spend.
-Read this guide for more information about Pre-authorization including how it works and what messaging you can share with your guests.
+Pre-auth is a process where we place a temporary hold on a guest’s credit/debit card before the transaction is finalized to verify that the card is valid and has sufficient funds or credit for the purchase.
+Read this guide for more information about Pre-auth, including how it works and what messaging you can share with your guests.

 You’re processing on Arryved Pay.